n0ts/kumogata-template/README.md

 Commands:
   init           STACK_NAME                 Initialize template
-  * Other command same as kumogata's commands
+  * Other command same as kumogata2 commands

 Options:
-  * Options is same as the kumogata's options
+  * Options is same as the kumogata2 options
 ```

 - Initialize a sample template